Tuesday, November 13, 2012

 a little bit of salt

 So.
 I don't know if any of you ever watch Man vs. Food (I don't either), but he has a tactic.
 Oh, I've seen one episode where he ate about ten pounds of pancakes.
 His tactic is this: when he's about halfway through and doesn't think he'll make it, he'll order a little bacon.
 Something salty, just so his stomach doesn't reject so much pancake at once.
 Well, I think my brain is about to start rejecting so much Toni Morrison at once.
-I feel like I'm going to explode with nonsense.
-I hate analytical papers, I really do.
-I put more BS in them than in anything else ever.
-Don't get me wrong--I sound smart as hell (really, I get As), but I just sometimes write without my brain.
-Like right now.
 So.
 I need some bacon.

 I have read a bunch of books since we last met, blogosphere.
 A bunch.
 In this bunch o' books was: The Graveyard Book, Room, Beloved (as I realized the day before yesterday I never actually read anything but the sparknotes... damn.
 You know, I fool even myself sometimes), and a bunch of stories from The Chronicles of Harris Burdick.